 - 1. Ask questions about the readings or lectures. - 2.
 Answer questions when asked. - 3.
 Contribute your perspective to a discussion. - 4.
 Raise objections to arguments. - 5.
 Mention a relevant life experience at an appropriate time. - 6.
 Discuss course material with me outside of class. - 7.
 Participate during small group activities. - 8.
 Complete in-class writing assignments.

-Extra Credit Assignment: You may complete one extra credit assignment in this class to improve your grade.
-You can choose one of these assignments:
+Extra Credit Assignments: You will have the opportunity to complete two extra credit assignments this semester to improve your grade.